GurditLubana/Group-10-Meal-Planner/README.md

 Our team used Android Studio Chipmunk 2021.2.1 Patch 1 for development.
 We tested our code both on a Nexus 7 device and several Android virtual devices created in Android studio.
 Android virtual devices used, had SDK 23 and SDK 29 for debugging.

-Write a readme.txt or readme.md file that describes the contents of your electronic submission.
-Include the project title and names of all team members.
-Identify the packages and major source code files.
-Include a URL to your Github private repo.
-Describe where/how your log is kept.
-Provide an overview of the major implemented features and where to find them in the GUI.
-In the readme, clearly describe which Android systems your app was tested on, including emulator and hardware.
-Describe exactly the environment(s) used, to ensure the markers can replicate an environment and avoid unexpected results.
-Remember that regardless of the hardware, it must run on the emulator with system image 6.0 (Marshmallow, API level 23).
-Sketch out the overall architecture of your system broadly.
-Include a copy of the sketch with your submission.
-You can either draw it on paper and include a scan (or a very readable photo), or draw in software using a tablet or drawing tools.
-Submit it as a png, jpg, or pdf.
-The developer log will contain entries that belong to the entire team, and those made by individual team members.
-It will contain information about the entire project, such as developer tasks and their assignments, and records of team meetings and participation.
-It will also contain individual entries by team members of their work sessions, detailing the amount of time actually spent on tasks.
-Note that while these log entries may correspond to events in the version control history, the log will still be kept separately from that record.
-It will also describe outstanding bugs and their fixes, and design decisions and rationale.
-You may choose to use a tool for keeping your log, or a document in the version control system, or a separate shared document (like a Google doc).
-Whichever tool you choose, you must export it to a text file log.txt and submit it as part of your iteration.